Key Takeaways

 - No app activity: Personal insurance only

-- Active ride: Full $1 million commercial coverage
+- Active ride: At least $1 million required liability coverage

 The At-Fault Driver Is Rideshare, But Denies Having a Passenger